jawordpressorg/community-handbook/wordcamp-organizer/first-steps/web-presence/tips-and-tricks-for-working-on-your-wordcamp-org-site.md

 ## Building Community with WordCamp Content

-Obviously all WordCamp sites include a call for speakers, volunteers, and sponsors, a schedule, registration page, sponsor shout-outs, etc. But we all know that publishing more content will bring more people to your site, and thus — ideally — to your event.
+Obviously, all WordCamp sites include a call for speakers, volunteers, and sponsors, a schedule, registration page, sponsor shout-outs, etc. But we all know that publishing more content will bring more people to your site, and thus — ideally — to your event.
 Here are some ideas for articles you can publish to foster community engagement:

 *   We’re looking for a venue (include the requirements you have) – leave us a comment if you have a suggestion.
 *   What do you want to learn at WordCamp?